TrixSec/waymap/README.md

 - 8 Critical-Risk CVEs And 11 High-Risk CVEs
 - For CVEs Info Read The CVEVULN.md File

+#### v5.7.1
+- Removed arg --random-agent, now waymap will by default use different headers for every requests
+- Added IP Spoofing for more anonymity
+- Updated Wp Plugin Checking Logic In Both High Profile And Critical Profile
+- some minor bug fix
 ---

 ## 🚀 **Features**